isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **How busy is the schedule?** {.ti-rocket}

 The Imbizo is a full-on, totally immersive experience with a FULL schedule.
 You will be required to be onsite at Imbizo for the duration and no personal off-campus activities are permitted.
 We do appreciate that everyone has their own ’social energy’ quota and as such understand that some personal time is very important too.
 Whether on the beach or in your shared room, there will be moments for reflection.
 We do expect, however, for you to engage in the planned social activities which occur 3-4 times per week.
-By applying, you commit to twenty five subsequent days of intense science, socialising, and fun.
+By applying, you commit to twenty two subsequent days of intense science, socialising, and fun.

 #### **I have friends in Cape Town and want to see them on the off days.
 Can I do this?** {.ti-comments-smiley}